fbpx

 Teen High Risk Behavior

-Teen high risk behavior occurs when there are multiple risk factors with few protective factors to mitigate adverse outcomes.
-These behaviors that can result in negative consequences that outweigh the potential gains and harm adolescent development.
+Teen high-risk behaviour occurs when there are multiple risk factors with few protective factors to mitigate adverse outcomes.
+These behaviours that can result in negative consequences that outweigh the potential gains and harm adolescent development.

-Common adolescent high-risk behaviors include unprotected sexual activity, substance abuse, cigarette smoking, preventable injury and violence, including self-harm.
+Common adolescent high-risk behaviours include unprotected sexual activity, substance abuse, cigarette smoking, preventable injury and violence, including self-harm.

 Adolescents involved in delinquency or criminality are at greater risk of health or life-compromising outcomes (incarceration, unemployability, school failure, etc.)

-Risky behavior is low in childhood, increases around puberty, peaks in late adolescence and early adulthood, and then decreases in adulthood.
+Risky behaviour is low in childhood, increases around puberty, peaks in late adolescence and early adulthood, and then decreases in adulthood.

 Impressionable – especially with peers